acrolinx/platform-api/term-api.md

 The criteria that exist in the search request are then combined by AND (if `domains` contains more than one value, they’re combined into a domain filter by OR-ing them) in the resulting filter.

-You can then search with those settings by `POST`ing the request to `/searchTerms`:
+You can then search with those settings by submitting a `POST`-request to `/searchTerms`:

 ```bash
 curl -i -H "Content-Type: application/json; charset=UTF-8" -H "Accept: application/json" -H "Authorization: session ee7ac269aed25b4e" -X POST http://${serverHostName}:8031/iq/services/v7/rest/terminology/searchTerms -d '{"criteria":{"name":"d%","language": "fr","domains":["undefined domain", "Technical Names"], "filter":null},"pagination":{"offset": 0,"limit": -1}}'